-How to replace a PlayStation 4 controller battery
+How to replace a PS4 controller battery

-Buying new controllers when your controller stops working can get expensive.
-One first culprits you should suspect should be the controller's battery.
+Buying new controllers when yours stops working can get expensive.
+When this happens, one of the first culprits to suspect is the controller's battery.
 Fortunately, batteries are cheap and easy to replace.
-We have the guide you need to make that job a snap.

-- Repower the new hotness: DualShock 4 2nd Gen replacement battery ($12+shipping at Amazon)

-- Tools of the trade: 21pcs Precision Screwdriver Set ($8 at Amazon)
+So we created a guide to help you finish the job in a snap.
+Here's how you can quickly replace your PlayStation 4 controller battery so that you can keep gaming without interruption.

-Note: This How-to is specific to the DualShock 4 1st Generation.
-It will work with both types of the controller but make sure you have the right battery.
-The rule of thumb is that if you can see the light shining through your touchpad then you have the newer generation of DualShock 4, and you should use this battery.
-If you don't see the light on your touchpad then you need the other battery in the list.
+A word of warning: This can void your DualShock 4 warranty.
+If it's still active, you're better off sending the controller back.
+If you're outside of the warranty, continue at your own risk.
+This guide is specific to the DualShock 4 (1st Gen).
+It will work with both models, but make sure you have the correct battery.
+If you see a light shining through the touchpad, you have the newer DualShock 4, and you should use the first battery listed.
+If you don't see a light on your touchpad, then you need the other battery listed.

-Big thanks to the team over at iFixit for figuring all this out.
-They are a great bunch and make some excellent content.
-A word of warning; this will likely void your warranty on the DualShock 4, so if you are still in the Warranty time, you are better off sending it back.
-If you are outside of your warranty, continue at your own risk.

-How to Replace the battery
+How to replace the battery

-- Use the small crosshead screwdriver from the set to unscrew all the screws on the back of the DualShock 4. (keep them very safe)
+- Use the small crosshead screwdriver from the set on this list or your own to unscrew all the screws on the back of the DualShock 4.
+(Keep them very safe.)

 - Squeeze the left handle on the bottom to allow you to push one of the small plastic pry bars into it.